|Survey name||The Labour Force Survey (Household dataset)|

 Estimates based on sample sizes of fewer than three are suppressed in published tables, but the tables have been designed to minimise the need for suppression by combining age groups and categories when necessary.
 Suppression may be needed for small groups of people, such as those in same-sex marriages in the early years following the introduction of this marital status.

 Civil partnerships were first granted for same-sex couples under the Civil Partnership Act 2004.
 There have been recent changes to civil partner legislation with the provision of opposite-sex civil partnerships in England and Wales from December 2019, shortly followed by Scotland in July 2020.
 In Northern Ireland opposite-sex civil partnerships became legal with effect from January 2020.
 However, estimates for families and households containing couples in opposite-sex civil partnerships will not be available until sample sizes become large enough to produce robust estimates.
 This will be reviewed annually.

 Most estimates provided in the datasets are rounded to the nearest thousand and may differ from figures in the publication that are based on the unrounded estimates.

 How we quality assure and validate the data

-Once LFS household datasets are received for use in the publication, quality assurance is carried out on the most commonly used family and household type variables by tabulating one variable against another.
+Once Labour Force Survey (LFS) household datasets are received for use in the publication, quality assurance is carried out on the most commonly used family and household type variables by tabulating one variable against another.
 The edit rules that are applied include verifying that:

-If any substantial failures are found, these are referred to the Social Survey Division in the ONS for validation and correction.
+If any substantial failures are found, these are referred to the Social Survey Division in the Office for National Statistics (ONS) for validation and correction.
 If failures are found for a very small number of cases, these are manually corrected by the Demographic Analysis Unit before estimates of families and households are published.

 Aside from quality assurance of the raw LFS data received, we also undertake quality assurance at all stages of the production process.
 Any errors or inconsistencies are documented and investigated, and the outcomes are captured to improve production processes in future years.